rbasehewa/PHP/README.md

 # PHP
-Having experiences on Laravel framework and i would like to share favorite my applications and APIs with this repo
+Having experiences on Laravel framework and i would like to share favorite my applications and APIs under this repo

 # How to initialise your first laravel application